ibug-group/mobiface.github.io/README.md

-# MobiFace: A Novel Dataset for Mobile Face Tracking in the Wild
+# MobiFace: A Novel Dataset for Mobile Face Tracking and Face Grouping in the Wild

 [Please visit the project website for more information](https://mobiface.github.io).